Kuldeep-Rana/microservices/README.md

 # I will be using docker for containerization and planning to deploy the services in AWS cloud once devlopment is completed.

-# Some of the major component that we will used are
+# Some of the major component that will be used are

  1. Eureka server for service discovery
  2. Spring cloud config